 Historically, Secret Zero has been managed through manual processes or embedded within code, configuration files, or environment variables.
 While these methods offer simplicity, they introduce significant security risks, such as exposure in version control systems or unauthorized access by insiders.
 Tools like SOPS can help manage secrets by encrypting/decrypting files automatically with cloud-based key management services.

-The risks associated with Secret Zero include unauthorized access, data breaches, and lateral movement within an organization's network.
+The risks associated with Secret Zero include unauthorized access, data breaches, and lateral movement within an organization's network, with research showing that most exposed secrets remain valid for extended periods.
 The exposure of Secret Zero can lead to a complete compromise of the secret management system, underscoring the need for robust protection strategies.

 HSMs provide a secure physical environment for storing and managing cryptographic keys, including Secret Zero.
 By isolating keys in a tamper-resistant hardware device, HSMs significantly mitigate the risk of key exposure.
 They offer high levels of security but can be expensive and complex to manage, making them more suitable for organizations with stringent security requirements.